OISF/suricata/doc/userguide/rules/transforms.rst

 - it lowercases until it finds ``:```
 - it does not change until it finds a new line and switch back to first state

-This example alerts for both HTTP/1 and HTTP/2 with a authorization header
+This example alerts for both HTTP/1 and HTTP/2 with a authorization header:

 .. container:: example-rule

     alert http any any -> any any (msg:"HTTP authorization"; http.header_names; \